preciofishbone/OmniaDocsG2/pages/page-settings/publishing-app-settings-612/index.rst

 --------------------
 Use this setting to add options to the page menu, if nedded.
 On example is to add an option to make it poosible to work with controlled documents in a publishing app.

 Prerequisit: A publishing layout for the option to be used must have been created in Omnia Adnmin.
+For more information about how to work with publishing layouts, see: :doc:`Publishing Layouits </admin-settings/business-group-settings/publishing-apps/publishing-65/layoutindex>`

 Here's how to add a menu option:
 1. Click the plus to the right of "Editor Navigation".